CamDavidsonPilon/lifelines/docs/Examples.rst

 There are cases when your dataset contains correlated subjects, which breaks the independent-and-identically-distributed assumption.
 What are some cases when this may happen?

 1. If a subject appears more than once in the dataset (common when subjects can have the event more than once)
-2. If using a matching technique, like prospensity-score matching, there is a correlation between pairs.
+2. If using a matching technique, like propensity-score matching, there is a correlation between pairs.

 In both cases, the reported standard errors from a unadjusted Cox model will be wrong.
-In order to adjust for these correlations, there is a ``cluster_col`` keyword in ``CoxPHFitter.fit`` that allows you to specify the column in the dataframe that contains designations for correlated subjects.
+In order to adjust for these correlations, there is a ``cluster_col`` keyword in ``CoxPHFitter.fit`` that allows you to specify the column in the DataFrame that contains designations for correlated subjects.
 For example, if subjects in rows 1 & 2 are correlated, but no other subjects are correlated, then ``cluster_col`` column should have the same value for rows 1 & 2, and all others unique.
 Another example: for matched pairs, each subject in the pair should have the same value.

 .. code-block:: python